barimale/data-stream-train-machine-learning-api/README.md

 # Ideas
 Reduce amount of epochs based on maximal retention time of the api call.
 Reduce amount of steps based on maximal retention time of the api call.
 Rewrite the POC by using rabbitMQ.
 Monitor the queue.
+Make it async parallel.
 Use adam optimizer.
 Use RNN or CNN or graph to be able to handle vary length of the input layer.
 Compare slow-learn neural network with regular one by using the same dataset.